nicnl31/elt-pipeline-airflow-dbt/README.md

 There is also a referential dataset on LGA and suburb definitions, for joining information in the above datasets.

 Data URL: https://www.abs.gov.au/census

+## The ELT Pipeline

+### Extract
+The data is stored in a Google Cloud bucket, organised into `dimensions` and `facts` data subfolders, for neat organisation.

+In each subfolder, place an `archive` directory to land data already ingested by the pipeline.
+This avoids duplication when the pipeline is re-run.

+### Load + Transform
+The data is loaded onto a Google Cloud SQL instance.
+The landing schema follows a medallion architecture:
+- **Bronze schema**: stores raw data extracted from Google Cloud bucket, with minimal changes.
+- **Silver schema**: stores data that are cleaned, renamed for consistency, and of the correct data types.
+- **Gold schema**: sub-split into a `star` schema, and a `mart` schema:
+    - **Star**: dimensions and facts
+    - **Mart**: various aggregations for different business functions, materialised as views